robertsandu99/python-REST-App-fullstack/README.md

-# python-REST-App-fullstack
+# PYTHON TIME REPORTING APP

-Creating a Full-Stack web service using Python for Backend and JS for Frontend.
+Creating a Full-Stack application for users to report their working hours.

+Ongoing...